Junior-Caucus-SU/Caucus_Guidelines/README.md

 # Caucus_Guidelines

-This is the place with some of the rules and stuff for the I/T Department
+Hey guys!
+Welcome to the Juinor Cucus I/T department.
+Here, we will be working on projects that will help the caucus.
+This repo will outline the rules and regulations for the department.